 Grace Academy Solihull continues to perform with outstanding GCSE results

-Students at Grace Academy Solihull are celebrating another year of outstanding GCSE results with the Academy continuing to excel, as it has over the last four academic years.
+Students at Grace Academy Solihull were celebrating another year of outstanding GCSE results with the Academy continuing to excel despite the legacy of the Covid-19 pandemic.

-Student performance in Maths and English continues to be strong with 69% of students achieving Grades 4 to 9 in both subjects which is significantly above the national average.
+Student performance in Maths and English continues to be strong with the vast majority of students achieving Grades 4 to 9 in both subjects.

-The Academy, which is rated as “Good” by Ofsted, continues to be one of the best performing schools in the region, achieving well in a range of academic subjects including Biology and Physics where 100% of students achieved Grades 4 to 9, and Chemistry where an impressive 59% achieved higher Grades 7-9.
-Students also excelled in other areas of a broad and balanced curriculum with 100% of students achieving a good pass in subjects such as IT, Music, Dance, Engineering and Sport.
+The Academy continues to achieve well in a range of academic subjects including Biology and Physics, where more than 90% of students achieved Grades 4 to 9, and Chemistry where an impressive 55% achieved higher Grades 7-9.
+Students also excelled in other areas of the broad and balanced curriculum with more than 90% of students achieving a good pass in subjects such as Art, Media Studies, Music, Drama and Sport.